Garden Arch News & Advice ... since 2010

 The Twilight arch is inexpensive yet chunky and wider than average, while both Rowlinson and Forest Garden also offer their interpretations of a traditional flat top arch.

-Harrod's Square arch is one of the few metal arches in this style, and its very modern shape is perfectly square with no overhanging top section.
+The Fleur de Lys arch is one of the few metal arches in this style, and its very modern shape is perfectly square with an overhanging top section ideal for hanging baskets.

 Another metal option is the Rowlinson Wrenbury - this is the flat top cousin the the round top version mentioned above.